Accomplishments as

 Enhancing Quality of Life and Local Industry

-• Partnered with the Polk County Tourism Alliance, United States Bureau of Land Management, and others to begin design and environmental review for adaptive mountain biking and hiking trails in the Gooseneck/Mill Creek area—16,000 acres of recreation opportunity
+• Partnered with the United States Bureau of Land Management, the Confederated Tribes of Grand Ronde, cities of Dallas, Monmouth, Independence, and Falls City and others to preserve public recreation access (hunting, foraging, fishing) and begin design and environmental review for adaptive mountain biking and hiking trails in the Gooseneck/Mill Creek area—16,000 acres of recreation opportunity.

 • Collaborated with the Bureau of Land Management and the Siletz Tribe to restore safe access to the Valley of the Giants (anticipated in Spring 2026).